Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Sarah Ann and Frederick are living and working at 60 High Street, Kensington, London.

-Sadly Babarina was to pass away on 24th April 1881.
+Sadly, Babarina was to pass away on 24th April 1881.

-In 1882 John married Martha Ann Neighbour.
+In 1882 John married Martha Ann Neighbour in Wallingford.

 In 1901 Sarah Ann and John are living at 23 West Park Road, Ealing, London.
-Sadly Sarah Ann passed away on 30th November 1908.
+Sadly, Sarah Ann passed away on 30th November 1908.
 1911 finds the widowed John living with his brother in Surrey.

 Wednesday, 13 February 2013